HRT for Vegans and Vegetarians: Options and What to Know

 Always discuss your priorities and choices with your clinician.

-Next steps
+Next steps and support

 If you’d like to explore HRT options based on your dietary or religious choices, speak to your healthcare professional.
 They can guide you on which HRT products are suitable for you.